Faladekehinde/airbnb-clone-project/README.md

 ## AIRBNB CLONE PROJECT

 ## Project Goals
       User Management: Implement a secure system for user registration, authentication, and profile management.
       Property Management: Develop features for property listing creation, updates, and retrieval.
       Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
       Payment Processing: Integrate a payment system to handle transactions and record payment details.
       Review System: Allow users to leave reviews and ratings for properties.
       Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

 ## Technology Stack
       Django: A high-level Python web framework used for building the RESTful API.
       Django REST Framework: Provides tools for creating and managing RESTful APIs.
       PostgreSQL: A powerful relational database used for data storage.
       GraphQL: Allows for flexible and efficient querying of data.
       Celery: For handling asynchronous tasks such as sending notifications or processing payments.
       Redis: Used for caching and session management.
       Docker: Containerization tool for consistent development and deployment environments.
       CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 ## Team Roles:
       Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
       Database Administrator: Manages database design, indexing, and optimizations.
       DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
       QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

-Endpoints Overview
+## Endpoints Overview

-    REST API Endpoints
+     REST API Endpoints Users
-    Users

        GET /users/ - List all users
        POST /users/ - Create a new user
-        GET /users/{user_id}/ - Retrieve a specific user PUT /users/{user_id}/ - Update a specific user DELETE /users/{user_id}/ - Delete a specific user Properties
+       GET /users/{user_id}/ - Retrieve a specific user PUT /users/{user_id}/ - Update a specific user DELETE /users/{user_id}/ - Delete a specific user

+     Prope]rties
         GET /properties/ - List all properties
         POST /properties/ - Create a new property
-        GET /properties/{property_id}/ - Retrieve a specific property PUT /properties/{property_id}/ - Update a specific property DELETE /properties/{property_id}/ - Delete a specific property Bookings
+        GET /properties/{property_id}/ - Retrieve a specific property PUT /properties/{property_id}/ - Update a specific property DELETE /properties/{property_id}/ - Delete a specific property

+     Bookings
         GET /bookings/ - List all bookings
         POST /bookings/ - Create a new booking
-        GET /bookings/{booking_id}/ - Retrieve a specific booking PUT /bookings/{booking_id}/ - Update a specific booking DELETE /bookings/{booking_id}/ - Delete a specific booking Payments
+        GET /bookings/{booking_id}/ - Retrieve a specific booking PUT /bookings/{booking_id}/ - Update a specific booking DELETE /bookings/{booking_id}/ - Delete a specific booking

+     Payments
         POST /payments/ - Process a payment

      Reviews
         GET /reviews/ - List all reviews
         POST /reviews/ - Create a new review
-        GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review Additional Resources
+        GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review

+     Additional Resources
         System design architecture for hotel booking apps Software development team structure

 ## Features Overview
     1. API Documentation
     OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
     Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
     GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.
     2. User Authentication
     Endpoints: /users/, /users/{user_id}/
     Features: Register new users, authenticate, and manage user profiles.